Dual/Accelerated Bachelor's to Master's Program in English

-The dual/accelerated bachelor’s to master’s program in English is designed to prepare qualified students for graduate work in English at WSU through a coordinated program leading to both degrees.
+The dual/accelerated bachelor’s to master’s program in English is designed to prepare qualified students for graduate work in English at WSU through a coordinated program leading to both a bachelor’s and master’s degree.
 A student in the program will be allowed to enroll in courses for graduate credit while completing undergraduate degree requirements.

 To be considered for admission to the program, the following must be satisfied: